MongoDB with Async Python Transcripts

 4:17 Here's one other thing we got to pass in.
 And that is the request.

-4:30 ginger needs access to the starlet request so that we can so we can do its job basically and write out the HTML.
+4:30 Jinja needs access to the starlet request so that we can so we can do its job basically and write out the HTML.

 4:38 So we got to come over here and say this takes a request, which is a type of starlet request.
 All right.
 We'll clean up.

-4:49 So we're using this HTML file passing this optional data and this because it's required by the page and ginger the runtime needs that.
+4:49 So we're using this HTML file passing this optional data and this because it's required by the page and Jinja the runtime needs that.

 5:00 Hit it again.
 Whoa, look at that.
 Welcome to the pipe API is called the app.
 And we can view source.
 And there you go.